HoodAqdas/Zameen.com/README.md

 This project file includes entire project along with the sql of the database and the class diagram that can be viewed on star uml.

 ***This project has very basic front end which is built on simple console.***

+# How to run
+Clone the project and execute it in Java IDE directly.
+Update the database connections according to your database.